Mycelium-Project/Mycelium-Project/docs/developing.md

 ### Building Tauri Test for Production
 1. Open tauri-test or run `cd tauri-test` in your terminal
-2. Install node dependencies by using `yarn install`
+2. Install node dependencies by using `yarn`
 3. Run `cargo tauri build` in your terminal to build the app
 4. The built installer will be in the `src-tauri/target/release/bundle`